Chicago Eviction Lawyer

 If the tenant does come, the case goes to ERP.
 The ERP is a tool for the Court system to reduce cases and mediate disputes.
 They do not evict tenants, but will tell the judge that the issue can’t be solved.

-when tenants overstay their welcome -- Our Eviction Attorneys will Show them the Door
+when tenants overstay their welcome -- Our Chicago Eviction Lawyers will Show them the Door

 Eviction services starting at only $895.00 plus costs.
 You pay no extra attorney fees unless the case goes to trial.